-We have incurred operating losses since inception, and we have an accumulated deficit of \$145.9 million at March 31, 2019.
-We believe that our cash and cash equivalents and short-term investments, expected revenue from sales of our Gvoke HypoPen, and available borrowing under our loan facility of \$10.0 million upon approval of our Gvoke HypoPen NDA by the FDA until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA will enable us to sustain operations and capital expenditure requirements through at least the first quarter of 2022.
-We expect to incur substantial additional expenditures in the near term to support our ongoing activities and the expected commercial launch of our Gvoke HypoPen.
+We have incurred operating losses since inception, and we have an accumulated deficit of \$180.3 million at June 30, 2019.
+We believe that our cash and cash equivalents and short-term investments, expected revenue from sales of Gvoke, and expected additional borrowing capacity will enable us to sustain operations and capital expenditure requirements through at least the first quarter of 2022.
+We expect to incur substantial additional expenditures in the near term to support our ongoing activities and the expected commercial launch of Gvoke.
 Additionally, we expect to incur additional costs as a result of operating as a public company.
 We expect to continue to incur net losses for the next several years.
 Our ability to fund our product development and clinical operations, including completion of our planned Phase 2 and Phase 3 clinical trials, as well as commercialization of our product candidates will depend on the amount and timing of cash received from planned financings.
 Our future capital requirements will depend on many factors, including:

-- the costs, timing and outcome of regulatory review of our Gvoke HypoPen; - the costs, timing and outcomes of clinical trials and regulatory reviews associated with our product candidates; - the costs of commercialization activities, including product marketing, sales and distribution; - the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - the emergence of competing technologies and products and other adverse marketing developments; - the effect on our product development activities of actions taken by the FDA or other regulatory authorities; - our degree of success in commercializing Gvoke HypoPen, if approved; and - the number and types of future products we develop and commercialize.
+- < the costs, timing and outcome of regulatory review of our Gvoke; - < the costs, timing and outcomes of clinical trials and regulatory reviews associated with our product candidates; - < the costs of commercialization activities, including product marketing, sales and distribution; - < the costs of preparing, filing and prosecuting patent applications and maintaining, enforcing and defending intellectual property-related claims; - < the emergence of competing technologies and products and other adverse marketing developments; - < the effect on our product development activities of actions taken by the FDA or other regulatory authorities; - < our degree of success in commercializing Gvoke, if approved; and - < the number and types of future products we develop and commercialize.

 Until we obtain regulatory approval to market our product candidates, if ever, we cannot generate revenues from sales of our products.
-Even if we are able to sell our products, we may not generate a sufficient amount of product revenues to finance our cash requirements.
+Even if we are able to sell our products, we may not generate a sufficient amount of product revenues to fund our cash requirements.
 Accordingly, we may need to obtain additional financing in the future which may include public or private debt and equity financings.
 There can be no assurance that such funding may be available to us on acceptable terms, or at all, or that we will be able to successfully commercialize our product candidates.
 The issuance of equity securities may result in dilution to stockholders.
-If we raise additional funds through the issuance of debt securities, these securities may have rights, preferences and privileges senior to those of our common stock and the terms of the debt securities could impose significant restrictions on our operations.
+If we raise additional funds through the issuance of debt, which may have rights, preferences and privileges senior to those of our common stockholders, the terms of the debt could impose significant restrictions on our operations.
 The failure to raise funds as and when needed could have a negative impact on our financial condition and ability to pursue our business strategies.
 If additional funding is not secured when required, we may need to delay or curtail our operations until such funding is received, which would have a material adverse impact on our business prospects and results of operations.